*This post may contain affiliate links for which I earn commissions.*

 You may think that one person can’t make that much difference, but just imagine if you and all your neighbors grew some of your own food and perhaps even traded excesses with each other.

-This can recreate true community spirit between you and your neighbors as there are probably 1 or 2 varieties that you are really good at growing whereas your neighbors may have different favorites that they like to grow.
+This can recreate true community spirit between you and your neighbors.
+You’ll find that there are probably 1 or 2 varieties that you are really good at growing while your neighbors may have different favorites that they like to grow.
 Just grow more of the foods you enjoy to grow and swap them for other varieties your neighbors have grown.

 4. Saves Money

-You can purchase packets of seeds or punnets of seedlings, some fertilizer and pea or sugar cane mulch for just a few dollars and have a whole harvest of delicious fresh herbs and vegetables just by investing a couple of hours a week in your garden.
+You can purchase packets of seeds or punnets of seedlings, some fertilizer and pea or sugar cane mulch for just a few dollars.
+This can give you a whole harvest of delicious fresh herbs and vegetables just by investing a couple of hours a week in your garden.

 Plus if you love fresh fruit, you can purchase deciduous fruit trees bare-rooted in winter, which makes them cheaper.
 Once you plant and fertilize them, they will produce fruit for the family year after year with only minimal care.